 There are two non-included accessories that you might want to get.
 The Surface pen is fun and great for taking notes, but it’s not essential.
 The Microsoft Go type cover is almost a must-have.
 Sure, you can use the touchscreen to type but having a detachable keyboard makes the typing experience far better.
 The keys are on the smaller side, and it can take some time to get used to them.
 Once you have gotten used to the keyboard, it’s probably the best typing experience you can get on any netbook.

 This netbook comes with Windows 10 in S mode.
 S mode will provide a bit better performance, but if you want to use non-windows apps, it’s quite easy to get out of it.

-Even if the Microsoft Surface Go 2 netbook has far better battery life than the original Surface Go, it’s still a bit behind most ultraportable laptops.
+Even if the Microsoft Surface Go 2 netbook has far longer battery life than the original Surface Go, it’s still a bit behind most ultraportable laptops.